The history of heraldic symbols - and how to get your own

 Above the shield is usually the helmet from a suit of armour, with ribbons either side.
 These ribbons are the stylised remains of the mantling, a cloth worn over the helmet as sun protection.
 The ribbon detail is because it would get ripped during battle.

 On top of the helmet is a coronet: some sort of crown or hat.
 Above that is the crest, often a bird or animal.
 Sometimes there are supporters too – these are symbolic animals either side of the shield.
 There might also be a personal motto underneath.
-Some people have a separate, simpler design called a badge (an example is the Tudor rose of the Queen).
+Some people have a separate, simpler design called a badge.
 This early form of branding might be used as a personal seal, or would be worn by supporters and relatives, perhaps on an item of jewellery.

 A ‘grant of arms’ – the right to have a coat of arms – is always to a single person (historically it was a man) and it passes to all legitimate sons.
 If there are no sons, it can pass to a daughter.
 That means only a specific family has the right to it, never a surname generally.
 It is also possible for organisations to be granted arms, such as cities, towns, universities and hospitals.
 In recent years, this has included commercial organisations.